FrostDigital/fruster-api-gateway/SSE.md

 1. Clients to establish persistent connections to specific channels
 2. Internal services to publish events to specific users or broadcast to all users
-3. Authentication using the existing JWT token mechanism
+3. Authentication using the existing JWT token mechanism (required for all SSE connections)
 4. Simple JSON data format for events

 > **Note:** SSE functionality is **disabled by default** and requires explicit configuration to enable it.
 This allows for more aggressive testing and release without affecting existing functionality.